-"Of significance are the following comments in 1986 TSAR 232 by Van der Walt who states 'In gevalle soos die wat hierbo vermeld is, herstel die Hof deur verlening van die gevraagde regshulp die versteuring van die daadwerklike beheer ...'."124
+"Of significance are the following comments in 1986 TSAR 232 by Van der Walt who states 'In gevalle soos die wat hierbo vermeld is, herstel die Hof deur verlening van die gevraagde regshulp die versteuring van die daadwerklike beheer ...'."

-- Where you have made changes or additions to a quotation, those changes or additions should be placed in square brackets. - Do not start a quotation with an ellipsis.
-The quotation may, however, end with an ellipsis. - Do not type quotations in italics, except when the original quotation is italicised. - Italics may be used to emphasise words, clauses or sentences.
+- Where you have made changes or additions to a quotation, those changes or additions should be placed in square brackets.
+Example: "[o]f significance are the following comments in 1986 TSAR 232 by Van der Walt who states..." - Do not start a quotation with an ellipsis.
+The quotation may, however, end with an ellipsis.

+- Do not type quotations in italics, except when the original quotation is italicised. - Italics may be used to emphasise words, clauses, or sentences.
 If used for this purpose in quotations, the change must be clearly indicated at the end of the quotations by expressions such as "emphasis added" or "own italics". - Underlining is not allowed, especially not as an alternative to italics. - It is important to remember that quotation marks at the end of a quotation should be placed after the last punctuation mark (full stop, comma, etc.) within the quotation.